MudkipLikesBacon113/Lazy-RPG/README.md

-# WidgetPets
+# Lazy RPG
-A small project made using Tkinter (first time)
+A button based RPG.
+Made with html and python using pyscript.
+Yay